kcarnold/cs344/content/syllabus/index.md

 The final course grade will be composed of 2 elements:

-- **Effort**: did you do it, on time?
+- **Outcome**: did you achieve the learning objectives?
-- **Mastery**: did you get it?
+- **Process**: did you put *wise effort* into this class?

+The Moodle gradebook will compute an approximate suggested grade based on weighting both elements equally.
+However, in the closing weeks of the semester you'll have a one-on-one meeting with the instructor to discuss your final grade.
+You will propose a final grade and justify it using your current work and write a contract of what you will achieve by the end of the semester (primarily the final project).

-### How are Effort grades computed?
+### How are Process grades computed?

-Effort points are awarded for satisfactory effort by the due date and are intended to keep you from getting behind in the course.
-The following types of activities count as effort points:
+Most Process points are awarded for satisfactory effort on selected assignments (not announced in advance) by the due date, to incentivize staying on track in the course.
+Other activities, such as reflections and peer feedback, will also be graded for Process.

+Process points vary based on type of assignment:

-- **Labs**, **Homework**, and **Reflections** (see below) will be considered satisfactory if an attempt has been made to answer all questions by the due date.
-Each activity will be allocated 5 effort points.
+- **Fundamentals Notebooks**, **Homework** and **Reflections** (see below) will be considered satisfactory if an attempt has been made to answer all questions by the due date.
+Each activity will be allocated 5 Process points.
 On-time submissions receive all 5 points; late turn-ins are penalized by 1 point each business day (i.e., excluding weekends).
-- **Discussion Forums** (see [details](/discussions/)) will be awarded 2 effort points if an original post with intellectual substance is made by the due date.
-Many discussion assignments will also include one or two replies to other students, which will count for 1 effort point each.
+- **Discussion Forums** (see [details](/discussions/)) will be awarded 2 Process points if an original post with intellectual substance is made by the due date.
+Many discussion assignments will also include one or two replies to other students, which will count for 1 Process point each.
 Late posts may receive half credit.
-- All **Quizzes** (both preparation and review) count as 5 effort points.
-The actual score will be used: unlimited attempts will be allowed, so perfect scores are expected.
-Moodle makes it tedious to manage late quizzes, so each quiz will officially close a week late and no late quizzes will be accepted.
+- **Quizzes** (both preparation and review) can earn up to 5 Process points.

 ### Can I turn in things late?

-Everyone will receive 5 free effort points, i.e., you get five grace days.
+Everyone will receive 5 free Process points, i.e., you get five grace days.
 Please reserve these for cases of personal hardship.
-Exemptions per assignment will be granted in very limited circumstances.
+Exemptions per assignment will be granted in limited circumstances.

-When you're turning in something late, you will mention this in the Reflection for the week.

-### What are Mastery grades?

-The *mastery* component of grading (inspired by a system used at [Grinnell College](https://osera.cs.grinnell.edu/csc151/syllabus/)) will be composed of one or two grades for each unit, corresponding to key assignments in that unit (typically a Homework).

-Mastery will be graded on a four-point scale (adapted from the [EMRF rubric](http://miss-serwy.weebly.com/uploads/1/2/1/6/12161802/emrf_rubric_1.pdf) by Stutzman and Race):

-- **E**: Excellent
-  - Demonstrates complete understanding of the material
-  - No errors; could serve as an example solution
-- **M**: Meets expectations
-  - Demonstrates complete understanding of the material
-  - Minor errors
-- **R**: Needs Revision
-  - Demonstrates limited understanding of the material
-  - Many minor errors or one or more major errors
-- **N**: Not completed
-  - Not completed to a degree where understanding is evident

-Grades on the semester project and on perspectival reports will add additional mastery grades.

-### How are Mastery grades computed?
+### How are Outcome grades computed?

-The mapping of Mastery grades to numbers and their weighting with Effort grades will be determined at the end of the semester so that if you achieve all M grades with minimal late submissions you should expect at least a B+.
-I will make a reasonable attempt to keep the gradebook in Moodle configured to approximate this grade, but do not be discouraged by temporary low numerical grades in Moodle.
+Outcome grades will be computed by an equal weighting between Homework, Tests (3 midterms, no final) and the Final Project.

 ### How do I revise assignments?